DocumentationBook/SphinxDocumentation/tutorial/rest/links.rst

 This construction contains the following elements:

-*  A pair of backquotes.
+*  A pair of back quotes.
 *  Underscore at the end.
 *  A label that the user will see in the text.
 *  A full URL to the external document or its part.